-- Roasted With Red Onions : This is really is a wonderful and economical dish that punches way above its weight.
+- Roasted With Red Onions: This is really is a wonderful recipe and an economical dish that punches way above its weight.
 The thighs magically convert to white meat rather than brown and I enjoyed having it twice in the past week.
 From The Cottage Smallholder.

-- BBQ Pineapple : This sweet and tangy, a nice dish for the family or for entertaining guests.
+- BBQ Pineapple: This is sweet and tangy, a nice dish for the family or for entertaining guests.
 The homemade barbecue sauce especially will keep them coming back for more.
 From NatDecants.

-- Slow-Baked Shoyu : This one’s cheap, tasty, simple.
+- Slow-Baked Shoyu: This recipe’s cheap, tasty, simple.
 From BeanPlate.

-- Mediterranean : Juice and zest of one lemon, red wine vinegar, oregano and more.
+- Easy Mediterranean: Juice and zest of one lemon, red wine vinegar, oregano and more.
 From For The Love Of Cooking.